article | June 27, 2018

 One common mistake by rookie sales managers is to not have someone else in the room or on the phone (use virtual if necessary…see my sales management in a virtual world post here).
 One on One termination leads to a ‘he said; she said’ situation.
 Not good for you, the former employee or your attorney if you get sued for wrongful termination.
 Don’t take the chance.

 World Class Sales Managers document poor performance via a Performance Improvement Plan (aka: PIP).
 Download a sample here.

 These PIP’s if executed correctly can eliminate the sales rep being surprised.
 Unexpected terminations are the worst experience you or the employee can ever have.
 I know first hand as it happened to me once: I didn’t have a scorecard; I was above quota performance; My direct reports were flourishing with several recently promoted.
 And my boss walks in one day and fires me.
 Totally unexpected, no documentation (PIP) and it was a complete shock.
 To avoid any legal trouble, he threw cash at me to keep me quiet.This should never happen.

-Want more information around proper terminations.
-Or Talent Management in general?
-Leave a comment and we can send you a copy of our book Topgrading for Sales.
+Want more information around proper terminations, or Talent Management in general?
+Check out our book Topgrading for Sales.
 It describes how to proactively develop a robust Talent Management Program.
 It is our best seller for a reason.

 Leverage our Cost of Mis-Hire Form Calculator and our Performance Improvement Plan Template by clicking here.